rabbah/nimbella-cli/doc/README.md

 Deployment complete.
 Resuming watch.
 ```

-The `project watch` command accepts a list of projects and most of the flags that project `deploy` accepts, as described in [Project-Level Deployment Commands](#2-project-level-deployment-commands).
+The `project watch` command accepts a list of projects and most of the flags that project `deploy` accepts, as described in [Project-Level Deployment Commands](#project-level-deployment-commands).
 An exception is `--incremental`, which is assumed.

-<h3 id="deployer-recordkeeping">Deployer recordkeeping</h3>
+### Deployer recordkeeping

 The deployer creates two types of audit trails: